thanojmalisha/ThanojMalisha/README.md

 # 💫 About Me:
 Im a Computer Network Undergraduate With Strong Interest In Network Security 🔐 , Web Development and Networking.
 I Enjoy Building Systems 💻 to Continuosly Improve My T echnical Skills ⚙️.
-Im Currentl'y Working On My Basic Knowledge in Coding And Networking Concepts while exploring cloud Computing.
+Im Currentl'y Working On My Basic Knowledge in Coding And Networking Concepts while exploring cloud Computing and network security.

 ## 🌐 Socials: